k3karthic/totp-generator-web/README.md

 ## Deployment

 Development happens on the devel branch and merged with main for a release.
 A GitHub build hook pushes a new version for every update of the main branch using the contents of the dist folder.
-[Netlify](https://www.netlify.com/) hosts the site and [CloudFlare](https://cloudflare.com) is the [Content Distribution Network (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network).
+[Netlify](https://www.netlify.com/) hosts the site and [CloudFlare](https://cloudflare.com) is the [Content Delivery Network (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network).

 Use the following command to update the `dist` folder.
 The command removes CSP configurations which are only required for development.
 ```